 For generations, our ancestors depended on the environment for food, clothing, building materials and everything else essential for life.
-But over our history there has been extensive exploitation and destruction of our environment.
+But over our history there has been extensive

 The Strategic Development Plan is based on the assumption that our social and economic development requires healthy forests, rivers, and marine and animal life.
 Our Plan therefore aims to renew the strong bond between Timorese people and the environment.